Spital Clinic Icon Logo - Private GP in City of London.

 open 7 days/week

-5* rated
+5* rated Specialists

-Self Referral
+Easy Self Referral

 Frequently Asked Questions

-You have a question?
+You have a question about Fibroids?
 We have an answer.

-Are fibroids cancerous?
+Are Fibroids cancerous?

 The vast majority of fibroids are benign (non-cancerous) and do not increase the risk of uterine cancer.
 However, in extremely rare cases (less than 1 in 1,000), a type of cancerous tumour called leiomyosarcoma can develop in the uterus.
 These tumours are not believed to arise from pre-existing fibroids, and they are typically diagnosed based on their rapid growth and appearance on imaging tests.
 Regular pelvic exams and monitoring of fibroid growth can help detect any unusual changes that may require further investigation.

-Can fibroids affect fertility?
+Can Fibroids affect fertility?

 While most women with fibroids are able to conceive naturally, some fibroids can interfere with fertility, depending on their location and size.
 Submucosal fibroids, which grow into the uterine cavity, can distort the endometrial lining and make it more difficult for an embryo to implant or develop.
 Intramural fibroids, which grow within the uterine wall, can also impact fertility if they are large enough to alter the shape of the uterine cavity or obstruct the fallopian tubes.
 In some cases, surgical removal of fibroids (myomectomy) may be recommended to improve fertility outcomes.

-Can fibroids grow back after treatment?
+Can Fibroids grow back after treatment?

 The likelihood of fibroids recurring after treatment depends on the specific type of treatment and individual factors.
 After a myomectomy, there is a 15-30% chance that new fibroids will develop, although these growths may not necessarily cause symptoms.
 Uterine artery embolization (UAE) and hormonal medications can effectively shrink fibroids but do not entirely eliminate the possibility of regrowth.
 Hysterectomy is the only definitive treatment that completely removes the risk of fibroid recurrence, as the uterus is surgically removed.
 Discussing the potential for fibroid recurrence with your healthcare provider can help you make an informed decision about your treatment options.

-What happens if fibroids are left untreated?
+What happens if Fibroids are left untreated?

 Untreated fibroids can lead to worsening symptoms and complications over time.
 It is important for individuals with fibroids to have regular follow-ups with their healthcare provider to monitor the condition and discuss appropriate treatment options if necessary.